incertae-sedis/cavatica/README.md

 [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/1322)
 [![Docker Automated build](https://img.shields.io/docker/automated/griffinac/cavatica.svg)](https://hub.docker.com/r/griffinac/cavatica/)

-This is a fork of [Cavatica](https://github.com/incertae-sedis/cavatica), a pipeline for fetching PubMed and PubMed Central data and co-author network analysis.
+This is a fork of [Cavatica](https://github.com/incertae-sedis/cavatica), a pipeline for fetching PubMed and PubMed Central data and co-author network analysis, written by Jennifer Chang.
 This tool can be used to identify author trends among several search terms.
 This repo provides a container for easily reproducing and running Cavatica through a container.

 ##Singularity Container
 A singularity container of Cavatica is available on [Singularity Hub](https://singularity-hub.org/collections/1322).
 Using singularity you can download the contained with the following command: